Disney’s California Adventure

 - Mendocino Terrace – Wine sampling that’s overseen by a wine expert.
 You can buy wine by the glass or bottle and enjoy your selection at the counter or under the shady trees of the plaza.
 The experts are there to answer your questions about the products offered.

-- Magic Key Terrace sadly, the Alfresco Tasting Terrace (my favorite spot in California Adventure to relax in the shade and sip a great wine) is no more.
-Disney decided to turn it into a passholder only venue.
+- Magic Key Terrace, sadly, the Alfresco Tasting Terrace (my favorite spot in California Adventure to relax in the shade and sip a great wine) is no more.
+Disney decided to turn it into a passholder-only venue.
 BOO Disney!

 Pixar Pier